-16.3 Use:
+16.2 Use:

-A student may be placed in the BSU if they have persistently breached the Student Code of Conduct or for breaches of the Uniform and Appearance Expectations or where a behaviour they demonstrate is so serious that it requires them to be removed from mainstream lessons, or the student body as a whole.
+A student may be placed in the BSU if they are returning from a suspension or have persistently breached the Student Code of Conduct or for breaches of the Uniform and Appearance Expectations or where a behaviour they demonstrate is so serious that it requires them to be removed from mainstream lessons, or the student body as a whole.
 These serious behaviours include but are not limited to:

 - Insolence / rudeness to staff;

 - Defiance towards staff;

 - Bullying / threatening behaviour / harassment;

 - Physical aggression;

 - Theft from the academy;

+- Failure to follow instructions;

 - Failure to attend a Senior Detention, Senior Leadership Team Detention or Principal's Detention;

 - Truancy;

-- Racial / religious/homophobic/gender/sexual/disability harassment;
+- Racial/religious/homophobic/gender/sexual/disability harassment;

 - Vandalism to academy property;

-- Inappropriate use of social media or electronic forms of communication which significantly disrupt the smooth running of the academy;
+- Inappropriate use of social media or electronic forms of communication which significantly disrupt the smooth running of the academy.

-16.4 Further Support:
+16.3 Further Support:

-If a student is placed in the BSU additional support will be provided (provision will be decided on an individual basis) and is likely to include one or more of the following:
+If a student is placed in the BSU additional support may be provided (provision will be decided on an individual basis) and is likely to include one or more of the following: